Mob-Barley/noise_level_protocol/README.md

 -lame
 -sox

-1. Create a directory with the current date in the mp3 folder for the recordings.
-The make_dirs.py script will make this.
+1. Create a directory with the current date in the mp3 folder for the recordings like "20180131" (YYYYMMDD).
+The make_dirs.py script will make this in the future, see point 7.

 2. Calibrate your microphone:
   Open detect.py and change -d 120 to -d 10 in line 28, this will shorten the recording time.